derekntnguyen/derekntnguyen/README.md

 # :book: About me:

-I'm **Derek**, a Data Scientist and Machine Learning Engineer, specializing in building machine learning models and deploying them as containerized web services.
+I'm **Derek**, a Data Scientist and Machine Learning Engineer.

+- I specialize in building machine learning models and deploying them as containerized web services.
 - I'm passionate about using data to understand unique problems, and using machine learning to provide value driven solutions.
 - My GitHub is filled with my many side projects that consist of ideas that pop into my mind that I want to explore and test drive.
 - I'm always open to learning something new.
 - In my free time, I like to cook, play video games, and catch up on the latest tv shows.

 Thanks for stopping by!